ARM-software/connectedhomeip/docs/examples/openiotsdk_examples.md

 ## Building

-You build using a vscode task or call the script directly from the command line.
+You can build by using a VSCode task or by calling the script directly from the command line.

-### Building using vscode task
+### Building using the VSCode task

 ```
 Command Palette (F1)